aiherder78/mltrainer-exchange/README.md

 Template solution to serve as front-end for machine learning hardware

 INITIALIZATION OF PROJECT:
-Do this before anything else.
-Prereq - you should have Node.js installed as well as rethinkdb and its javascript drivers.
+Prereq - you should have Node.js installed.
 From a command line at the main folder of this repo:  "npm install greenlock-express express rethinkdb".
-Description of the above commmand:  greenlock-express is the module that handles getting certificates from Let's Encrypt when the index.js starts (edit index.js, change the regex at the top to match your domain, change the email to your own, change the domain to your own).
+Description of the above commmand:  greenlock-express is the module that handles getting certificates from Let's Encrypt when the index.js starts.
 Express handles the url routes.
 RethinkDB installs the javascript drivers so the script can talk to the database engine.
-See the next header for how to set the databse engine up.
+Next, edit these lines in index.js to your own email & domain: if (!/^(www\.)?metaquest\.org$/.test(opts.domains)) {     <-- change this regex to test for your own domain:
+     There's a \ before every '.' in your domain.
+The $/. marks the end of the regular expression.
+, email: 'aiherder@gmail.com'    <--- change to your own email
+opts.domains = ['metaquest.org'];   <-- change to your own domain

 DATABASE INSTALLATION / SETUP:
 RethinkDB:  requirement for running in Docker - Docker of course must be installed.